-White Paper: Why corporate affairs should lead on corporate strategy development
+Why corporate affairs strategy should lead corporate development?

 The Corporate Affairs remit varies from company to company.
 In the context of this paper it refers to the team responsible for corporate communications – internal and external, government relations, public affairs, community relations and investor relations.
 In short, the team responsible for managing the stakeholder landscape of the business.

 With the democratisation of information fuelled by technological change, businesses are more accountable to their stakeholders than ever before.
 Enlightened organisations have understood this evolution as an opportunity to reorient away from a short-termist, shareholder-centric focus, to a more sustainable, longer-term, multi-stakeholder approach.
 Not all companies have been able to take this step.

 At the heart of adapting to the new environment is embedding the right leadership, culture and intelligence to work with these stakeholders.
 In this paper, we argue that no other role today is better equipped to lead on delivering these three interconnected components than the Corporate Affairs department.

 In this period of change and challenge, Corporate Affairs leaders will increasingly be called upon to bring the “outside perspective” to corporate strategy development and to navigate the complex and competing priorities of different stakeholders.
 This is an enormous opportunity for Corporate Affairs to step up to the challenges presented by this new environment and to take their place at the helm of the organisation.

 There is no denying that the business context has changed remarkably over the last fifteen years.
 While the short-termism aimed at satisfying shareholders still prevails in many companies, there is an increasingly large number of companies that take a stakeholder-focused approach towards business and profits, considering actions in the long-term.